 Zinc is critical for healthy hormone production and metabolism.
 It helps support the release of Luteinizing Hormone (LH) and Follicle Stimulating Hormone (FSH) which are critical to support a regular menstrual cycle and maintain adequate sex hormone levels.

 Stress and excess estrogen can result in an underactive thyroid.
 Zinc is involved in converting inactive T4 into active T3.
 It may also support immune function and gut health.

-Selenium: is critical for healthy thyroid function and detoxification.
-It supports sulfation and methylation which supports your bodies elimination of excess estrogen.
+Selenium is critical for healthy thyroid function and detoxification.
+It supports sulfation and methylation process which supports your bodies elimination of excess estrogen.